Soil Science

 Soil pollutants may move from soil to water systems and cause water quality degradation.
 Effects include eutrophication and aquatic organism and plant death.
 The water may become unfit for intended use such as drinking or irrigation.

-Eutrophication of a freshwater lake as seen when excess fertiliser is applied to agricultural fields and runs off to water bodies.
+Eutrophication occurs when excess fertiliser is applied to agricultural fields and runs off to water bodies.

 Air pollution